GoogleCloudPlatform/mlops-on-gcp/model_serving/caip-load-testing/README.md

 1. Create a [Cloud Storage bucket](https://cloud.google.com/storage/docs/creating-buckets).
 2. Create a [Cloud Monitoring Workspace](https://cloud.google.com/monitoring/workspaces/create) in your project.
 3. Create a [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster) cluster with the required CPUs.
+The node pool must have access to the Cloud APIs.
 4. Create an [AI Notebooks instance](https://cloud.google.com/ai-platform/notebooks/docs/create-new) TensorFlow 2.2.
 5. Open the JupyterLab from the AI Notebook instance.
 6. Open a new Terminal to execute the following commands to clone the repository: